mathewchamberlain/SignacX/README.md

 dat <- CID.writeJSON(celltypes, data.dir = dir)
 ```

-After running these functions with Signac, cellular phenotypes and Louvain clusters are ready to be visualized with SPRING Viewer, which can be setup locally as described [here](https://github.com/mathewchamberlain/SPRING_dev/).
+After running the above functions, cellular phenotypes and Louvain clusters are ready to be visualized with SPRING Viewer, which can be setup locally as described [here](https://github.com/mathewchamberlain/SPRING_dev/).

 ### Seurat
 Another way to use Signac is with Seurat.
 [In this vignette](https://htmlpreview.github.io/?https://github.com/mathewchamberlain/Signac/master/vignettes/signac-Seurat_CITEseq.html), we performed multi-modal analysis of CITE-seq PBMCs from 10X Genomics using Signac integrated with Seurat.
-Note: This same data set was also processed using SPRING [with this notebook](https://github.com/mathewchamberlain/SPRING_dev/blob/master/data_prep/spring_notebook_10X_CITEseq.ipynb), which was used to generate SPRING layouts in the [pre-print](https://www.biorxiv.org/content/10.1101/2021.02.01.429207v2).
+Note: This same data set was also processed using SPRING [in this notebook](https://github.com/mathewchamberlain/SPRING_dev/blob/master/data_prep/spring_notebook_10X_CITEseq.ipynb), and subsequently classified with Signac, which was used to generate SPRING layouts for these data in the [pre-print](https://www.biorxiv.org/content/10.1101/2021.02.01.429207v2) (i.e., the CITE-seq SPRING representations in Figures 2-4).

 Sometimes, we have single cell genomics data with disease information.
-In [this vignette](https://htmlpreview.github.io/?https://github.com/mathewchamberlain/Signac/master/vignettes/signac-Seurat_AMP.html), we applied Signac to healthy and lupus nephritis kidney cells, and then used MASC to identify disease-enriched cellular phenotypes.
+In [this vignette](https://htmlpreview.github.io/?https://github.com/mathewchamberlain/Signac/master/vignettes/signac-Seurat_AMP.html), we applied Signac to classify cellular phenotypes in healthy and lupus nephritis kidney cells, and then used MASC to identify disease-enriched cellular phenotypes.

+Note: MASC is typically used on clusters, and therefore requires equal number of cells and samples between case and control because a disproportionate number of cells in case or control might cause an artificial clustering of cells from the same sample (i.e., a "batch effect" that affects clustering).
+Since Signac classifies each cell independently (without using any clustering information), it is not influenced by batch effects, and therefore can be used together with MASC -- a property unique to Signac.

 ### Non-human data